Enclave-Software/Enclave-Messenger/README.md

 - Enclave Messenger can be installed on (almost) any device because it's based on Python!

 # Easter Eggs
-- Encsms contains easter eggs!
+- Enclave messenger contains easter eggs!

 # Contact Us
 - You can contact [Chinglen2080](mailto:chinglen14@proton.me)